OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ## Segments of Time

-Game time is divided into the following segments.
+Time is divided into the following segments.

 |  Segment | Approx. Duration | Common Usages                            |
 | -------: | :--------------: | ---------------------------------------- |